Rotenburg an der Fulda: Religion

 There are ten Evangelical churches in town, two Catholic churches and one New Apostolic.

 Amalgamations

 Through municipal reform in 1972, the above-named formerly self-administering communities were integrated into the town of Rotenburg an der Fulda.

 Politics

 Town council

 The municipal election held on 26 March 2006 yielded the following results:

 The town's executive (Magistrat) is made up of six councillors, including the mayor, with four seats allotted to the SPD and two to the CDU.

 Mayor

-The mayor is Christian Grunwald, elected in 2011 and re-elected in 2017.
+The mayor is Marcus Weber, elected in 2023.

 Coat of arms

 The town's arms might be described thus: Argent at the nombril point a mount of three gules surmounted by a bough vert in fess arising from the bottom of which and growing in pale a sprig of three linden leaves vert.

 The German blazon describes the “mount” as a Dreiberg, even though in the artistic rendering seen here, it does not have the same shape that this charge usually has in German civic coats of arms.
 See, for instance, Nentershausen's, Neuenstein's or Philippsthal's coat of arms.